sparkswap/broker/README.md

 ### Development

-There are times where you will want to work on an Engine and check the functionality directly w/ the broker.
-In order to do this, in package.json, you can change the dependency to a specific branch like so:  `kinesis-exchange/engine#my-branch`, then MAKE SURE to delete npm-shrinkwrap/package-lock and reinstall everything w/ `npm run build`.

 ### Running tests

 - `npm test` will run all tests
 - `npm run coverage` will run tests w/ code coverage

 ### Authentication between CLI (KCLI) and Broker Daemon (KBD)